moliver28/research-handbook/content/handbook/support/workflows/internal_requests.md

 - User account confirmation retrigger
 - [Project export](https://gitlab.com/gitlab-com/support/internal-requests/-/blob/master/.gitlab/issue_templates/GitLab.com%20Console%20Export%20Request.md)

 Rarely, console escalations will also be used to workaround lack of a feature where Support can complete actions that would be unavailable or onerously time-consuming to customers.
 When actions cannot be done via the UI or API, engineers should ensure that a feature request exists to have it in the product.
+Consider tagging the appropriate Product Manager for prioritization.

 Console escalation requests can also serve a purpose when further information (unavailable through the UI or API) is needed to understand the root cause of a problem.
 For example, searching for unverified secondary email until [gitlab#367823](https://gitlab.com/gitlab-org/gitlab/-/issues/367823) is resolved.
 This may be because we are not sufficiently logging in Kibana/Sentry, we're unable to replicate an issue, or the creation of an issue may not be the appropriate action needed to resolve a customer problem.
 Collaborate with console enabled engineers and product teams to solve these types of problems.